21 Weird But Genius Baby & Toddler Amazon Products That Will Make Your Life Easier

 Much to the chagrin of well rested parents everywhere, infants can't remain swaddled forever.
 Until the invention of this puffy, marshmallowy sleep suit, babies (and parents) just had to struggle during the transition.
 The genius of the Merlin lies in the gentle weighted arms and legs, which prevent babies from flailing their limbs about and waking themselves up.
 Magic, indeed.

 There comes a time in every boy-mom's life where her potty-training son decides he wants to pee "like a big boy" and stand up.
 That also means there comes a time in every boy-mom's life where she'll be cleaning pee from her bathroom floor, because — speaking from experience — that doesn't always end well.
-This whale-shaped training urinal teaches boys to pee standing up, featuring a little spinny wheel to "aim" for and stickers as extra incentives for peeing in the potty (and not on the floor).
+This training urinal teaches boys to pee standing up, featuring a little spinny wheel to "aim" for and a suction cup so you can easily attach it to the wall.

 3. A 'Snotsucker' You'll Actually Want